vk2kvp/md380-codeplug/README.md

 <b>To use these Codeplugs:</b> Before you write these codeplugs to your radio, replace the callsign and DMR ID with your own in General settings.
 - Get G6AMU's codeplug editor from http://www.miklor.com/MD380/380-CPEditor.php
 - KG5RKI's TyMD380Toolz application is available at https://kg5rki.com/new2/tymd380.html

+<b>Release Notes - MD390_All_AU_DMR+analog+CB_v0.5</b>
+- Changed frequency for DVmega channels to 439.150MHz
+- Changed channel names for DV4mini DMR+ reflectors to include talkgroup mapping.
+- Added Z1 channels on 439.1375 for ZUMspot or CHINspot 1
+- Added Z2 channels on 439.1775 for ZUMspot or CHINspot 2

 <b>Release Notes - MD390_All_AU_DMR+analog+CB_v0.4</b>
 - Fixed VK6RGF changed channel list to Brandmeister network